lauraromerosantos/lauraromerosantos/README.md

 # Hi there, I am Laura. 👋

 ### About me
 Hi!
-My name is Laura Romero, I'm from Brazil 🇧🇷Currently studying System Analysis and Development at Senac, Porto Alegre.
+My name is Laura Romero, I'm from Brazil 🇧🇷 Currently studying System Analysis and Development at Senac, Porto Alegre.

 I'm an avid reader and a passionate coder.
 I always aim to acquire and develop new knowledge.